 From the City Park, you will cross Jackson Avenue to another wooded area.
 This takes you to Glenwood Lane thru the tall, shimmering pine trees.

 After the walk through the pine trees, you will cross the black top road and head towards Prestein Park.
 There is parking available here with access to the trail.
 Next you cross the Trail underneath the east Hwy 18 bridge.
 From there you will see the Old Country School House (District No 1. - 1854).

-Continue on your way through the Vineyard east of town and the cornfield.
+Continue on your way south along the east of town and the cornfield.
 You can head back to town by the Meinerz Dairyland Swimming Pool or continue on through the cornfield and cross South Washington Avenue.

 You continue through the fields and eventually cross the black top on the west edge of town.
 Heading west yet you'll encounter Pioneer Cemetery and will wind through the field and end back at Mattke Park.

 The trail offers you over 5 miles of scenic biking and/or walking.
-Of this, half is black topped.
+Of this, 3/4 is black topped.
 The rest of the trail is a bed of crushed rock.

 We hope you will enjoy your journey on the Plum Creek Bike & Nature Trail.

 Map of Plum Creek Bike & Natural Trail